--10 hours of Community Service each year: Community Service Log required to be turned in by May 1, 2019
+-Submit your 10 hours of Community Service during the 2020-2021 school year: Community Service Log required to

 (If you need help talk to your counselor about community service opportunities and ideas)

--Return this completed application no later than: May 1, 2019 for Counselor Signature and Approval.
+-Return the completed application no later than: May 7, 2021 for Counselor Signature and Approval.

 Clark Intermediate students who qualify and apply for membership for three (3) semesters will be awarded the Honor Membership Pin at the Principals' Academic Awards at the end of the year.